d12frosted/elpa-mirror/melpa/timu-spacegrey-theme-readme.txt

     More to follow in the future.

     By default the scaling is turned off.
-    To setup the scaling add the following to your `~/.emacs.d/init.el' or `~/.emacs':
+    To setup the scaling add the following to your Emacs configuration.

     1. Default scaling
       This will turn on default values of scaling in the theme.